There are essential distinctions between enlightenment and enchantment. Find out where you are on this continuum of awareness.

 The arena of spirituality can be confusing because Spirituality is a versatile term with a broad range of meanings and uses.
 The primary part of this term is the word spirit.
 It refers to the non-physical part of our mind.

 Many people believe we are spiritual beings having a physical experience.
 At our core, we are Spirit.
 People think their religion is leading toward enlightenment.
 But if you look deeper, you will find religious faith is a form of self-hypnosis—belief in mythology results in a trace state of bewitchment.

 Enlightenment and Enchantment

 Self-hypnosis reduces peripheral awareness and conscious thought.
 This state enhances the capacity to respond to suggestions.
-Thus, it is a primary tool for those who what to reprogram thoughts, ideas, and values.
+Thus, it is a primary tool for those who reprogram thoughts, ideas, and values.
 So, they reject anything that threatens their enchanting state of euphoria.

 The outward manifestation of this state can take many forms.
 For example, we see people “fall under the spirit” when touched by a preacher.
 They fall to the floor in a trance induced by touch.
 It is a conditioned response that bolsters the cause-and-effect belief relationship between falling and the self-hypnotic state.

 The intent of brainwashing is to implant thought patterns and values.
 These methods override the individual’s ability to use common sense and reasoning.
 Brainwashing enables a person to justify falling on the floor with the preacher touches them.

 In contrast to enchantment, enlightenment is the state of expanded awareness and clarity of thinking.
 It is not an emotional experience.
 Enlightened people never stop gaining clarity, understanding, wisdom, learning, and knowledge.
 They frequently attain higher states of awareness and consciousness.